Trusted sources have confirmed that the Fujifilm X-Pro1 replacement will be the X-Pro2 as the company has abandoned plans to release an X-Pro1S.

 The first idea for a replacement has been named X-Pro1S.
 However, a source has recently said that all the company’s efforts are now directed towards the Fujifilm X-Pro2, as X-Pro1S plans have been cancelled.

 Fujifilm X-Pro1 replacement will be the X-Pro2, trusted source says

-Another source, who has provided accurate details in the past, has managed to confirm these claims, therefore we can now be hopeful that the X-Pro2 is on its way.
+Another source, who has provided accurate details in the past, has managed to confirm these claims

 The question of the Fujifilm X-Pro1 replacement’s release date and specs list remains.
 The “trusted source” has been unable to reveal whether the X-Pro2 sports a full frame sensor or an APS-C one.

 Furthermore, it is unclear whether the mirrorless interchangeable lens camera is coming by the end of 2014 or if a 2015 launch date is more likely.

 What is certain is that the X-Pro2 has taken the place of the X-Pro1S and will become Fuji’s high-end camera in the future.
 For now, Amazon is selling the X-Pro1 for a price a little under $1,200.